 To start, get yourself a ceramic honing rod, which is different from a standard honing rod.
 Because of its composition, when applied to a serrated knife, the rod removes some of the blade’s material.
 Removing that excess helps sharpen the edges, so no need to worry!

 Your chef’s knives are an essential kitchen purchase.
-No amount of research or maintenance is enough when trying to find the right tools and ensure their effectiveness for years to come.
+No amount of research or maintenance is enough when trying to find the right tools and ensure cutting-edge effectiveness for years to come.